Home

 This device was designed to perform tasks like multiplication, addition, subtraction, and other functions like printing words according to the requirements of an individual.
 In 1906, this company enlarged, and it rapidly increased to 500,000 USD in capital stock.
 It started opening different branches in other cities.
 One local newspaper stated that Syracuse manufactured half of the time recorders in the world.
 It also acknowledged W. H. Bundy Recording Company among the manufacturers in the Syracuse area.

 The Bundy Manufacturing Company continued to sue W. H. Bundy Recording Company.
 From the years 1903 to 1907, the two brothers and their companies faced endless battles against each other due to the patent rights involving Bundy Time Recorders, the manufacturing and selling of the Time Recording Clocks using the Bundy name, and Willard Legrand Bundy’s violation of the original company contract.
-W. H. Recording Company was found guilty of patent infringement in 1907, but it continued to operate until 1915, when it refused to be bought out by its rival.
+W. H. Recording Company was found guilty of patent infringement in 1907, but it continued to operate until 1915 when it refused to be bought out by its rival.

 The Bundy Manufacturing Company factory on 183-185 Water Street in Binghamton, N.Y., end of 19th century

-The Bundy Manufacturing Company’s factory on 183-185 Water Street in downtown Binghamton, New York, at the end of 19th century
+The Bundy Manufacturing Company’s factory on 183-185 Water Street in downtown Binghamton, New York, at the end of the 19th century

 What did Willard Legrand Bundy invent?